Stash review 2023

-Stash offers three service tiers that provide an increasing level of benefits, so users can access the features that they really want.
-The tiers are priced at $1, $3 and $9 per month.
+Stash offers two service tiers that provide a basic and premium level of service, so users can access the features that they really want.
+The tiers are priced at $3 and $9 per month.

-- Stash+ – The highest tier offers the benefits of the lower tiers and includes the option for custodial accounts for children, Stock-Back card bonuses, improved research and $10,000 in life insurance.
+- Stash+ – The premium tier comes with all the benefits of Stash Growth and adds custodial accounts for children, Stock-Back Card bonuses, improved research and $10,000 in life insurance.

-At the Growth tier, you gain access to the managed portfolio, what Stash calls Smart Portfolios.
+At the Growth tier, you have access to the managed portfolio, what Stash calls Smart Portfolios.
 This service selects one of three preset portfolios ranging from conservative, moderate to aggressive (more below).

 The upper-service tier includes custodial accounts for children, a feature that is unusual in the robo space.
 Stash also doubles down on the Stock-Back card with higher bonuses.

 Smart Portfolios vs. choose-your-own investments

 Unlike other services offering managed portfolios, Stash started out by offering clients the ability to purchase individual stocks and ETFs without guidance.
 That model has shifted in recent years.
 You can still buy stocks and ETFs, but Stash can also set up a managed portfolio for you through a program it calls Smart Portfolios.

 Smart Portfolios places your funds in one of three preset managed portfolios, depending on when you need the money and your risk tolerance.
 They’ll be distributed among stocks and bonds, with the conservative portfolio more heavily weighted to bonds and the aggressive portfolio heavily loaded with stocks.
 That’s industry-standard asset allocation.

 Even if you don’t use the managed portfolio, you’ll have the option of buying your own stocks or options.
 If you want a specific themed ETF, you can search the ETF list and see if Stash offers it.
 You’ll be able to choose from the most popular stocks, too.